nuxt/docs/pt-BR/guide/async-data.md

 ### Accessing dynamic route data

 You can use the context object injected into the `asyncData` property to access dynamic route data.
 For example, dynamic route params can be accessed using the name of the file or folder that configured it.
 So, if you define a file named `_slug.vue`, you can acccess it via `context.params.slug`.

+### Listening to query changes

+The `asyncData` method **is not called** on query string changes by default.
+If you want to change this behavior, for example when building a pagination component, you can setup parameters that should be listened to through the `watchQuery` property of your page component.
+Learn more on the [API `watchQuery` page](/api/pages-watchquery).

 ## Handling Errors